kiwigrid/k8s-sidecar/README.md

 # How?

 Run the container created by this repo together you application in an single pod with a shared volume.
 Specify which label should be monitored and where the files should be stored.
+By adding additional env variables the container can send a html request to specified URL.

 # Features